dschlenk/opennms-cookbook/README.md

 }
 ```

+### Postgresql

-Postgresql: Include the server, config_initdb, config_pgtune and contrib recipes in your run list.
+Include the server, config_initdb, config_pgtune and contrib recipes in your run list.
 Then use these override attributes for a fairly well tuned config:

 ```
 {